N23897/Personal-blog/Step-4-Upload-Website-Files.md

-Step 4: Upload Website Files
+Step 4: Upload Your Website Files to Apache2
-In this step, you’ll transfer your own website files (HTML, CSS, JavaScript, images, etc.) from your computer to your EC2 server so that Nginx can display your site.
+Now that Apache2 is running, it’s time to put your actual website files on the server so the world can see your site.

-4.1 Where Do the Files Go?
+4.1 Where to Upload Your Files
-Nginx’s default web directory is:
+The folder Apache2 uses to serve web pages is:

 css
 Copy
 Edit
 /var/www/html/
-Anything you put in this folder becomes visible on your website.
+Anything you put here becomes public on your website!

 4.2 Prepare Your Website Files
-Make sure your website files are on your computer and ready to upload.
+On your own computer, make sure you have all your website files ready, such as:

+index.html

+custom.css

+custom.js

-Example: index.html, custom.css, custom.js, and an /images folder for pictures.
+an /images folder (if you have images)

+any other pages or assets

-4.3 Upload Files Using SCP (Secure Copy)
+4.3 Use SCP (Secure Copy) to Upload Files
-What is SCP?
-SCP (“secure copy”) lets you safely transfer files from your computer to your EC2 server using your .pem key.
+SCP lets you copy files from your computer to your AWS server using your .pem key.

-a) Open Terminal (on your computer, not the server)
+a) Open Terminal on Your Computer
-On macOS or Linux: use Terminal.
+On macOS or Linux: Use the built-in Terminal app.

-On Windows: use Windows Terminal or Git Bash.
+On Windows: Use Git Bash or Windows Terminal.

-b) Change to the Folder With Your Files
+b) Navigate to Your Files’ Folder
-For example, if your files are in Downloads/personal-blog, run:
+For example, if your files are in Downloads/mywebsite, use:

 bash
 Copy
 Edit
-cd ~/Downloads/personal-blog
+cd ~/Downloads/mywebsite
-(Adjust the path as needed.)
+(Change the path as needed.)

-c) Upload the Files
+c) Copy Files to the Server
-Use this SCP command for each file:
+Use this command for each file (replace paths and filenames as needed):

 bash
 Copy